YasseenKamel/CS50W-Final-Project/README.md

 ## Files
 ### manage.py
-This is file that runs the server and it's given by default when creating a new django project.
+This is the file that runs the server and it's given by default when creating a new django project.

 ### db.sqlite3
 This is the database file.
 It contains a lot of data use to test the website during development and I chose to keep this data for the sake of demonstration.
 All users have a password of `123`